viblo/pymunk/docs/src/tutorials.rst

 :subscript:`Created by Attila Toth.
 Retrieved 2018-02-24`

-Youtube user Attila Toth has created a series of youtube videos that gives a good introduction of Pymunk.
+Youtube user Attila Toth has created a series of Youtube videos that gives a good introduction of Pymunk.
 The videos covers among other things the 3 types of Bodies, the different Shapes and how to use sprite with Pyglet together with Pymunk.